proost-assistant/proost/README.md

 - the crate `kernel` provides an interface for building and manipulating terms, as well as type inference and type checking functions;
-- the crate `parser` provides parsing functions which return `Builder` objects, which can be seen as template that can be provided to the kernel to get a real, well-formed term to perform computations upon;
+- the crate `parser` provides parsing functions which return `Builder` objects, which are template that can be provided to the kernel to get a real, well-formed term to perform computations upon;
 - the crate `proost` provides a toplevel interface for end-users that can be used to manipulate terms and query the kernel.
 It provides partial auto-completion, some color highlighting and other readline-like features;
-- the crate `tilleul`, which is still in preparation, which will implement the Language Server Protocol.
+- the crate `tilleul` is a WIP implementation of the Language Server Protocol for *Madeleine*, the language of Proost.

 ```mermaid
 graph TD;